-Sergey is a registered member of EuroFranchise Lawyers (EFL), the Licensing Executives Society International (LESI) and the International Distribution Institute (IDI), and he is an official attendee of the International Franchise Association (IFA).
-Sergey is also a registered trademark, design and software attorney in Russia.
+Sergey is a registered member of EuroFranchise Lawyers (EFL), the Licensing Executives Society International (LESI) and the International Distribution Institute (IDI), and an official attendee of the International Franchise Association (IFA).
+He is also a member of the board of the Russian Franchise Association.
+Sergey is a registered trademark, design and software attorney in Russia.